top of page

 Wear & Puncture Protection

-Even for a training tire, the wear and puncture protection was out of my world.
-The rear tire could not hold more than 2,000 km until the thread of the casting could be seen (see photo).
-This was an obvious sign that the tire should be changed.
-Once even my wife wondered: "Did you not just buy new tires a few weeks ago?"
-Three months have passed since...
+Even for a training tire, the wear and puncture protection were exceptional.
+The rear tire couldn't last more than 2,000 km before the casing threads became visible (see photo).
+This was a clear indication that the tire needed replacement.
+My wife even remarked, "Didn't you just buy new tires a few weeks ago?"
+It's been three months since then.

-I had this excessive wear on both front and rear tires despite Continental's claim that the 'PureGrip' compound provides 'long-lasting and durable tires'.
-In their lifetimes, the four different tires had 9 (!) punctures; on one single day, I had two flats!
-Fortunately, I always carry three spare tubes with me (on each ride!) and could safely return home.
+I experienced this excessive wear on both the front and rear tires, despite Continental's assertion that the 'PureGrip' compound offers 'long-lasting and durable tires'.
+Throughout their lifetimes, the four different tires suffered 9 punctures; on one day alone, I had two flats!
+Fortunately, I always carry three spare tubes with me on each ride, allowing me to return home safely.

 Origin of the Tires

-My tires have been made in Thailand.
-On the current homepage of continental-tires.com, I found the reference that Continental tires using the PureGrip compound are 'exclusively manufactured in the factory in Hefei (Asia)'.
-Further research revealed that Hefei is the capital and largest city of the Anhui Province in Mainland China, which is, of course, in Asia.
-No product 'made in Germany' would be branded 'made in Europe', would it?
+My tires are manufactured in Thailand.
+On the current homepage of continental-tires.com, I discovered that Continental tires using the PureGrip compound are 'exclusively produced at the factory in Hefei (Asia)'.
+Further investigation showed that Hefei is the capital and largest city of Anhui Province in Mainland China, which is indeed in Asia.
+No product 'made in Germany' would be labeled 'made in Europe', would it?

-Generally, Continental high-quality tires are hand-made in Germany, but the medium and lower-quality bike tires are made somewhere else.
-If in doubt, the material might indicate its origin.
-On my Continental Grand Prix 5000 review, I've noted that e. g. the BlackChili rubber compound is only made and used exclusively for 'made in Germany' tires.
+Typically, Continental's higher-end quality tires are 'hand-made in Germany', while the medium and lower-quality bike tires are produced elsewhere.
+If unsure, the material might indicate its origin.
+In my Continental Grand Prix 5000 review, I noted that, for example, the BlackChili rubber compound is exclusively made and used for 'made in Germany' tires.

 Pro